Alaire1/Ft_IRC/README.md

 - `EAI_SERVICE`: The `ai_socktype` field in the `hints` structure is not supported for the specified `ai_family`; or the `ai_socktype` was `SOCK_STREAM` and the `ai_protocol` was not `IPPROTO_TCP`, or the `ai_socktype` was `SOCK_DGRAM` and the `ai_protocol` was not `IPPROTO_UDP`; or the service is not available for the specified socket type.
 This error is returned if the service passed to `getaddrinfo()` is not supported for the socket type requested.

 - `EAI_SOCKTYPE`: The requested socket type is not supported.
 This could occur, for example, if `hints.ai_socktype` and `hints.ai_protocol` are inconsistent.
 This error is returned if the `hints.ai_socktype` field is invalid.

+### Socket creation steps:
+- Create socket
+- Set the socket to be reusable
+- Set the socket to non-blocking mode
+- Bind the socket to the port
+- Start listening on the socket